numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 NumPy doesn't depend on any other Python packages, however, it does depend on an accelerated linear algebra library - typically
 [Intel MKL](https://software.intel.com/en-us/mkl) or
 [OpenBLAS](https://www.openblas.net/).
-Users doesn't have to worry about installing those, but it may still be important to understand how the packaging is done and how it affects performance and behavior users see.
+Users don't have to worry about installing those, but it may still be important to understand how the packaging is done and how it affects performance and behavior users see.